lukemshepherd/docker/README.md

 If you comment out your `CMD` line, rebuild your image and then run with an interactive shell - this allows you to move around inside your container so get a sense of what is where.

+### To do
+1. Latex rendering in notebooks
+2. nvida/ conda for fastai